 Addicted to homewares?
 We hear you.
-So here's our guide to the best home decor stores in Bali, from cute cushions to boho trinkets that you and your home simply cannot live without.
+So here's our guide to the best home decor stores in Bali, from cute cushions to boho trinkets that you and your home simply can't live without.

 Did somebody say boutique homewares shopping?
-Heck yes we did.
-Bali is a never-ending treasure trove of fabulous home decor, from designer styles with a tropical touch, to Bali-fied boho trinkets that forever remind you of that dreamy holiday on the Island of the Gods.
-We’re talking crochet cushion covers with dainty shell detailing, tribal-like wall installations with feathers and bone, and don’t even get us started on the bamboo bowls, rattan rugs, pineapple coat hooks and tropi-cool island fashion….
+Heck yes we did!
+Bali is a never-ending treasure trove of fabulous home decor, from designer styles with a tropical touch, to Bali-fied boho trinkets that forever remind you of that dreamy holiday to the Island of the Gods.
+We’re talking crochet cushion covers with dainty shell detailing, tribal-like wall installations, and don’t even get us started on the bamboo bowls, rattan rugs, brass cutlery and tropi-cool island fashion….

 Surrounded by upmarket resorts and amazing restaurants, Carga on the swanky Petitenget strip offers a lovely range of small furniture, cushions, clutches, storage jars, platters, essential oils, cards, and gorgeous rattan chairs and basket ware.
 With so many trinkets to take home that easily fit in your suitcase (trust us, we’re homewares mules) we defy you to walk away empty handed.

 Carga, Jl Petitenget No. 886, Seminyak, p. +62 813 3858 8988.
 Open daily 9am – 9pm.

 Textiles, textiles and more textiles.
 This little homewares gem certainly knows its fabrics, and there’s everything from soft linen and cotton placemats, to plaid cushions and raffia bags.
 You’ll also find plenty of stunning floor rugs, vases, wall art, sarongs and tableware here, as well of one of the best ranges of blankets and throws we’ve ever seen in Bali.
 Look for the gorgeous rattan chairs in the window to spot this Seminyak icon.